csc-training/summerschool/hybrid/docs/04-openmp-reduction.md

 # Execution controls

-- Sometimes a part of parallel region should be executed only by the master thread or by a single thread at time
+- Sometimes a part of a parallel region should be executed only by the master thread or by a single thread at a time
     - IO, initializations, updating global values, etc.
     - Remember the synchronization!
 - OpenMP provides clauses for controlling the execution of code blocks